-Applicable to The Council's discretion shall be limited to the following matters: a Any new vehicle access.
+Applicable to Standard The Council's discretion shall be limited to the following matters: a Any new vehicle access.
 Vehicle access shall be provided in accordance with Appendix 7.15.
-Matters specified in 7.4.3.22
+Rule 7.4.3.22 - Vehicle access to sites fronting more than one street - within the Central City